The Legend of McFarren’s Well

 ‘Bout wee Barret Barney’s bad luck one day.
 Listen tha’ ye may be wise.

-The hill were green the sun come up that February day.
+The hills were green the sun come up that February day.

 The bees sang and the birds they hummed o’er the clover and hay.